Good Friday 2017 Hours: Are Banks Open Today? A Full List Of What’s Open And What’s Closed On April 14

 - Wells Fargo

-Those looking for a bit of retreat will be able to head to the movie theater, which are open normal hours.
+Those looking for a bit of retreat will be able to head to the movie theater, which will open normal hours.
 Most museums will also be open, with many trying to grab some traffic from children and families who have the day off from school and work (though some will actually be closed through the weekend).

 Holiday Weekend Hours????????: Closed Good Friday & Easter Monday • Open Saturday & Sunday, 11am-5pm